 Some experts believe that the most effective culture for implementing a new strategy is clan culture, which is family-like, with a focus on mentoring, nurturing, and “doing things together”.
 While the least effective culture for implementing strategy is a hierarchical culture.
 It is important to consider that the more flexible the culture, the more open those cultures are open to change.

 Company culture plays a role in the strategic orientation of the organization.
 Project Portfolio Management (PPM) can help companies manage it.

 PPM helps companies create a competitive advantage by incorporating a complete framework for managing business strategy.
-In addition, PPM is not only useful to select projects, but it also helps shape the structure of the organization.
-In fact, it has been proved that companies that align strategy, and structure, with information requirements are more efficient in implementing their strategies.
+In addition, PPM is not only useful for selecting projects, but it also helps shape the structure of the organization.
+In fact, it has been proved that companies that align strategy and structure with information requirements are more efficient in implementing their strategies.
 So, alignment within the organization goes beyond just effective strategy execution, but it also has a significant impact on the organizational structure.

-Managing a portfolio of projects, its interdependencies and resource needs is complicated for many companies.
+Managing a portfolio of projects, their interdependencies, and resource needs is complicated for many companies.
 To assess the complex dynamics of PPM and organizational culture, it could be useful to understand how cultural values are impacted when PPM is introduced.